victorrjimenezz/PS4-4PT/README.md

 ## Acknowledgments

+I would like to thank [0x199](https://twitter.com/0x199) for helping me with the SSL issue.

 I would like to thank the following developers for the developing following projects, which I used to learn how to perform certain actions:

 * [Remote Package Installer](https://github.com/flatz/ps4_remote_pkg_installer) by [Flat_z](https://twitter.com/flat_z) </br>
 &ensp;  &ensp;  &ensp; Learned how to access PS4's native HTTP </br>
+&ensp;  &ensp;  &ensp; Learned how get icon and version from pkgs  </br>
  &ensp;  &ensp;  &ensp; Learned how to install PKGs
 * [PS4 Skeleton](https://github.com/Al-Azif/ps4-skeleton) by [Al Azif](https://twitter.com/_AlAzif) </br>
 &ensp;  &ensp;  &ensp; Used his jailbreaking tools to gain root privileges </br>